Parents against the vaccine rollout for kids will be heard in court today

 They want that consent to be revoked and are trying to get the rollout halted immediately until a full judicial review can be held.

-The group includes an electrician, two stay-at-home parents, a service assistant, a quality assurance manager, a company director, a civil engineer, and an unemployed woman.
-All have children aged between 5 and 11.
+Their statement of claim was filed in the High Court on January 14 against Health Minister Andrew Little, Covid-19 Response Minister Chris Hipkins and the head of Medsafe - three days before children became eligible for the vaccine in New Zealand.

-Their statement of claim was filed in the High Court on January 15 against Health Minister Andrew Little, Covid-19 Response Minister Chris Hipkins and the head of Medsafe.
+Since then, more than 110,000 Kiwi kids have received their first dose of the Pfizer vaccine.

-An interim order hearing between the parties is taking place at the High Court in Wellington today.
+During today's proceedings, some of the parents' affidavits were read aloud in court.
+They fear current Covid restrictions placed on vaccinated adults will become common for children, including vaccine passports and exclusion from venues.

 The group argues that Medsafe's decision to grant provisional consent was flawed for a number of reasons, including that it considered "irrelevant" information about vaccinating children to protect their whānau or stop the spread of Covid in schools.